 We believe that transforming our world is not possible without transforming tourism.
 With this declaration we want not only to encourage further reflection and debate, but demand concrete activities and actions.

-The declaration will be presented at ITB, the worlds leading travel trade show, tomorrow (8th March 2017).
+The declaration was presented at ITB, the worlds leading travel trade show, on 8th March 2017.